mkorthof/freenom-script/README.md

 ---

 This shell script makes sure your Freenom domains don't expire by auto renewing them.
-It's original functionality of updating an A record with the clients ip address is also retained.
+It can also set an A record in dns with the clients ip address.

 You'll need to have already registered an account at Freenom.com with at least one (free) domain added, before you can run the script.